Kyle Isbel Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 18th in the league.

-- The Tigers have the 22nd-ranked team ERA across all MLB pitching staffs (4.44).
+- The Tigers' 4.46 team ERA ranks 20th across all MLB pitching staffs.

-- Tigers pitchers combine to allow 112 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Tigers pitchers combine to rank 18th in baseball in home runs given up (112 total, 1.2 per game).

-- Manning (3-1 with a 3.72 ERA and 20 strikeouts in 29 2/3 innings pitched) gets the start for the Tigers, his sixth of the season.

-- In his most recent appearance on Saturday, July 8, the right-hander went 6 2/3 scoreless innings against the Toronto Blue Jays without surrendering a hit.
+- The Tigers will send Rodriguez (5-5) to the mound for his 14th start of the season.
+He is 5-5 with a 2.70 ERA and 81 strikeouts through 76 2/3 innings pitched.

+- In his last outing on Saturday against the Seattle Mariners, the left-hander threw five innings, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.